Home » Days » Countdown to Anzac Day? (2026)

 The Modern Significance

-While originally focused on the Gallipoli campaign, Anzac Day now honors all Australians and New Zealanders who served and died in all wars, conflicts, and peacekeeping operations.
+While originally focused on the Gallipoli campaign, Anzac Day now honors all Australians and New Zealanders who served and died in wars, conflicts, and peacekeeping operations.
 The spirit of Anzac represents values of courage, endurance, initiative, discipline, and mateship.

 Leave a Comment